 Madhu Ambat’s roots of photographic talents can be traced to his father who was an amateur photographer in his younger days.
 He has won many awards for his pictures and he has many magazine cover pictures to his credit.

-After graduating in Physics from Victoria College, Palghat, Kerala, Madhu Ambat got admission in both Indian Institute of Technology and Film & Television Institute of India.
+After graduating in Physics from Victoria College, Palghat, Kerala, Madhu Ambat got admission in both Indian Institute of Technology and Film & Television Institute of India, Pune.
 Both his father and mother, Sulochana Bhyagyanath, encouraged him to choose a career which he loved best.
-Madhu Ambat’s heart was with cinema and his parents stood behind him, inspiring him to reach great heights.
+Madhu Ambat’s heart was with cinema and his parents stood by him, inspiring him to reach great heights.

 By the time he graduated from Film and Television Institute of India in 1973, his only sister Vidhubala had become one of the most popular actresses in Malayalam cinema.
 A talented Bharatanatyam dancer, she acted in more than 100 films before she got married to Murali Kumar.
 She has a son Arjun.
 They live in Calicut.

 Madhu Ambat lives in Chennai.
 He is married to Latha.
 They have two sons, Darshan and Rythwin.